 How often do you have to get out of bed at night to hike to the bathroom?
 This scenario is very familiar to men past a certain age, but many women also find they need to urinate at least once during the night.
 They may have trouble getting back to sleep.
+People taking diuretic blood pressure pills may not be able to change the number of times they get up very much.
+Others could, though.
 Some readers have found a home remedy that helps them sleep through the night instead of getting up numerous times.
 They simply munch a handful of raisins.

 Can Raisins Reduce Nighttime Urination?